 - Place them at the end of the sentences so users can complete the sentence before clicking the link

 - Give clues to the users what they’d expect in the landing page thus label the links with descriptions

 - Use vague verbs since they don’t convey solid ideas

 Tip #6: Use proper noun as an anchor text and put it at the end of the sentence

-Understanding how we perceive and interact with links is critical nowadays especially for the digital marketers.
+Understanding how we perceive and interact with links is critical nowadays, especially for digital marketers.
 In structuring links, the goal is to evoke vividness and urgency (immediate action)n without becoming too intrusive.
-More than understanding the human mind, we need to understand who are behind those clicks in the same ways that users are contemplating who are behind those links.
+More than understanding the human mind, we need to understand who is behind those clicks in the same ways that users are contemplating who is behind those links.